priyankthakur3/git-resume/README.md

 # Hey there!
 I'm Priyank Thakur

 Experienced data engineer and full-stack developer, holding a Master's in Computer Engineering.
 Proficient in designing, optimizing, and implementing scalable data pipelines.
-Skilled in Express.js, React.js, and MongoDB.
+Skilled in Express.js, React.js, Django, Spring Boot, Teradata and MongoDB.
 Adept at problem-solving and committed to delivering high-quality solutions.
 Here's a quick overview of me

 ### :technologist: About me: